 One of the most effective tools for preventing cost overruns is an ERP system designed specifically for construction.
 For instance, FirstBit ERP offers an all-in-one solution that helps manage project costs before they get out of hand.

-How FirstBit Solves Cost Overruns Issue
+How FirstBit ERP Solves Cost Overruns Issue

 Gone are the days of waiting for monthly reports to understand project finances.
 FirstBit ERP creates a live dashboard of your construction operations, where every transaction, from material purchases to labor costs, is instantly reflected.